alongubkin/store/README.md

 * **Logging** - The plugin maintains full logs of all errors, warnings and information.
 * Custom currency name.
 * Custom chat triggers for the store main menu, shop, inventory and loadout.

+## Installation

+Just download the attached zip archive and extract to your sourcemod folder intact.
+Then navigate to your `configs/` directory and add the following entry in databases.cfg:

+    "store"
+    {
+        "driver"        "mysql"
+        "host"          "<your-database-host>"
+        "database"			"<your-database-name>"
+        "user"				  "<username>"
+        "pass"				  "<password>"
+    }

+Then, navigate to `configs/store/sql-init-scripts` and execute `store.sql` in your database.
+For each item you want to add, execute the corresponding SQL file in `configs/store/sql-init-scripts` and enable the plugin.